parkerduckworth/WorkFlow/README.md

 # WorkFlow
-Browser Based UI to manage day-to-day workflow
+Hacked up app to support day to day workflow for field ops.

 ## Description